 Trend Micro And Google Cloud Deepen Collaboration To Advance AI-Driven Cybersecurity And Sovereign Cloud Solutions

-Advancing proactive security across cloud environments, and fighting online scams with AI

-DALLAS, July 28, 2025 /PRNewswire/ -- Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ), a global cybersecurity leader, today announced the expansion of its strategic alliance with Google Cloud.
+(MENAFN- Media OutReach Newswire) Advancing proactive security across cloud environments, and fighting online scams with AI HONG KONG SAR - Media OutReach Newswire - 29 July 2025 - Trend Micro Incorporated (TYO: 4704 ; TSE: 470 ), a global cybersecurity leader, today announced the expansion of its strategic alliance with Google Cloud.
 The partnership brings together deep cybersecurity expertise and leading cloud innovation to secure the connected world through a multi-cloud, AI-first environment, supporting sovereignty requirements, enhancing consumer and enterprise protection, and building digital trust at scale.

 Karan Bajwa, President, Google Cloud Asia Pacific: "Our long-time partnership with Trend Micro underscores our shared commitment to enterprise-grade security.
 By seamlessly extending Google Cloud's native security with Trend Micro's specialized defenses, we empower organizations to accelerate their cloud transformation journeys.
 This enables them to innovate securely and scale confidently in a dynamic AI era."